Minimum wage: Wage subsidies

 Some economists such as Scott Sumner and Edmund Phelps advocate a wage subsidy program.
 A wage subsidy is a payment made by a government for work people do.
 It is based either on an hourly basis or by income earned.
 Wage subsidies lack political support from either major political party in the United States.

 Education and training

-Providing education or funding apprenticeships or technical training can provide a bridge for low skilled workers to move into wages above a minimum wage.
-For example, Germany has adopted a state funded apprenticeship program that combines on-the-job and classroom training.
+Providing education or funding for apprenticeships or technical training can serve as a bridge for low-skilled workers to move into higher-paying jobs.
+For example, Germany has adopted a state-funded apprenticeship program that combines on-the-job and classroom training.
 Having more skills makes workers more valuable and more productive, but having a high minimum wage for low-skill jobs reduces the incentive to seek education and training.
-Moving some workers to higher-paying jobs will decrease the supply of workers willing to accept low-skill jobs, increasing the market wage for those low skilled jobs (assuming a stable labor market).
-However, in that solution the wage will still not increase above the marginal return for the role and will likely promote automation or business closure.
+Moving some workers to higher-paying jobs will decrease the supply of workers willing to accept low-skill jobs, increasing the market wage for those low-skilled jobs (assuming a stable labor market).
+However, in that solution, the wage will still not rise above the role's marginal return and will likely promote automation or business closures.